RinteRface/shinydashboardPlus/cran-comments.md

   - 0 error, 0 warnings, 0 Notes.

 ## Notes
-This release is a patch to fix an [issue](https://github.com/RinteRface/shinydashboardPlus/pull/151) preventing the release of
+This release is a patch to fix also fix an issue raised by Kurt Hornik with R4.4.0
-Shiny 1.7.0.